What’s in a Domain: The Complete Guide to Domain Names

-This verification frequently comes in the form of an email, commonly a few days after a domain is registered.
-The email normally contains a link to click to verify your identity.
+This verification frequently comes as an email, usually a few days after a domain is registered.
+The email will contain a link to click to verify your identity.

-It is never a good idea to click links in unsolicited email, but in this case you have no choice; if you do not follow the expected verification process the registration will be deleted.
+It is never a good idea to click links in unsolicited emails, but in this case, you have no choice; if you do not follow the expected verification process, the registration will be deleted.